 a grade point average (GPA) of 3.0 or higher on a 4.0 scale for the last 60 semester hours attempted accruing to the undergraduate degree; or

-a combined score of 1000 or higher on the quantitative and verbal sections of the GRE exam; or

-a 400 or higher on the MAT; or
+a combined score of 1000 or higher on the quantitative and verbal sections of the GRE exam if taken before August 1, 2011; or a score of 151-153 on verbal and 143-144 on quantitative if taken on or after August 1st, 2011.a 400 or higher on the MAT; or

 a graduate degree from a regionally accredited institution.
 Note: All applicants must submit GPA and graduate admission (GRE or MAT) test scores regardless of which of the above criteria are met for admissions.